mnr/writing-wip/dimensions_living_book/siblings.md

 "Janell, you can come in now," the nurse said.
 "First door on your right."

 We walked in, closed the door, sat down.
 Again, I can't remember our conversation while we waited.
 But I do remember the excitement.
-Our approach to travel is dealing with the unexpected and finding the enjoyment of the moment.
+When we travel, we deal with the unexpected and find the enjoyment of the moment.
 This was another unexpected event; we would find the enjoyable path through.

 There was a small knock at the door and a woman in a lab coat enters, accompanied by the nurse.
 She has a piece of paper.
 This part of my memory plays out like a reality show reveal, where there is a dramatic statement ("And this week's star baker is...") followed by reaction shots of several faces, followed by the verdict ("...MARSHA!")